Cardinals' Kevin Siegrist: Strikes out side Monday

 Siegrist fired a scoreless eighth inning in which he allowed a walk and struck out the side in Monday's 6-3 win over the Mets.

-Siegrist was deployed in a set-up role to Brett Cecil, who would go on to earn his first save of the season with scoreless ninth.
-It was the 27-year-old's first outing since being activated from a stint on the disabled list that was brought about a cervical strain, and given the results, he appears to be back at full health.
+Siegrist was deployed in a setup role to Brett Cecil, who would go on to earn his first save of the season with scoreless ninth.
+It was the 27-year-old's first outing since being activated from a stint on the disabled list that was brought about by a cervical strain, and given the results, he appears to be back at full health.

 More News